 Petitions guidance FAQs

-Petitions will be heard by the Audit and Scrutiny Committee.
-A Petition or Deputation would be heard at the next appropriate meeting following receipt.
+Petitions will be heard by the Scrutiny and Petitions Committee.
+A petition or deputation would be heard at the next appropriate meeting following receipt.

-The Audit and Scrutiny Committee is made up of the following Councillors:
+The committee is made up of the following Councillors:

 - Councillor Neil Richards

 - Councillor Euan Robson

 Where can I view recent or upcoming petitions?